earnedkibbles58/ICCPS_2022_MoS/README.md

 This repo contains the code for reproducing the experiments for the ICCPS 2022 paper "Monotonic Safety for Scalable and Data-Efficient Probabilistic Safety Analysis"

+Dependencies and Requirements
+This package requires docker and a machine with an x86 processor and 16Gb of RAM.

 The first step to reproduce the experiments is to obtain the docker image from ADD DOCKER LINK HERE!!!!!